hixfield/HixIRBlaster/README.md

 ![Software under development](https://img.shields.io/badge/SW-under%20development-red)
 ![Hardward](https://img.shields.io/badge/HW-prototype-red)

-A WIFI connected IR transmitter and receiverr based on the ESP8266 microcontroller.
+A WIFI connected IR transmitter and receiver based on the ESP8266 microcontroller.
 It is connected via MQTT where it :
 - receives commands to switch-on my airco (Samsung only for the moment)
 - send arbitrary IR (hex) codes.
 - publishes the detected IR codes (via its IR receiver)